AmbireTech/adex-protocol/README.md

 Each observer must have a publicly accessible HTTPS endpoint for receiving events from the SDK.

-#### Platform
+#### Validator stack

-Platform refers to the entire [validator stack](#validator-stack), which is a set of software components that all validators/observers need to run.
+"Validator stack" refers to the entire [validator stack](#validator-stack), which is a set of software components that all validators/observers need to run.

-To prevent confusion with the normal terms "supply-side platform" (SSP) and "demand-side platform" (DSP), we will use "publisher-side platform" and "advertiser-side platform".
+To prevent confusion with the normal terms "supply-side platform" (SSP) and "demand-side platform" (DSP), we will use "publisher-side validator" and "advertiser-side validator".

 ## Flow

 The entire flow is as follows:

-1. The advertiser (demand side) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [platform](#validator-stack)), and one that represents publishers (publisher-side [platform](#validator-stack)).
+1. The advertiser (demand side) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [validator](#validator-stack)), and one that represents publishers (publisher-side [validator](#validator-stack)).
 2. Validator(s) have to accept that they're nominated for this channel (and prove that they're available) by broadcasting a signed message to the other validator(s).
 3. Publishers will query their own validator(s) for available demand (active channels) every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx SDK](#sdk) will select one of those bids and relay that selection to the validators.
 4. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators.